Otelo Saraiva de Carvalho: Later life and death

-While imprisoned for his involvement with FP-25, Otelo met Maria Filomena Morais and began a Ménage à trois with her and his wife Maria Dina Afonso Alambre, spending Monday to Thursday with Filomena and from Friday to Sunday with Dina.
+While imprisoned for his involvement with FP-25, Otelo met Maria Filomena Morais and began a ménage à trois with her and his wife Maria Dina Afonso Alambre, spending Monday to Thursday with Filomena and from Friday to Sunday with Dina.

 Otelo retired from military service and public life in 1989.
 Following his retirement, Otelo remained a political activist and was featured in multiple documentaries about the Carnation Revolution.

 In 2011, during the Portuguese financial crisis when the country was nearing the end of the center-left government of José Socrates and had to request international financial assistance, Otelo stated that he wouldn't have started the revolution if he had known what the country would become after it.
 He also stated that the country would need a man as honest as Salazar to deal with the crisis, but from a non-fascist perspective.

 In March 2020, he was hospitalized in Lisbon for heart failure.
 On 10 July 2021, Otelo was hospitalized again, at Army Hospital, in Lisbon.
 Otelo died fifteen days later on 25 July, aged 84.

 Influence

 Otelo is still an icon for activists of the left in Portugal, but is hated by many right-wingers who consider him a terrorist who tried to seize power in the country in order to become Portugal's Fidel Castro.

+In 1983, he was decorated by President Eanes.

 In 2006, Otelo was voted the 68th greatest Portuguese in the Os Grandes Portugueses competition.